Alexander Mattison Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 - He added four receptions for 13 yards in the passing game.

-- During his last three games, Mattison has run for 41 yards on 13 carries (13.7 ypg), with one touchdown.
+- Mattison has 41 yards on 13 carries (13.7 ypg) with one rushing touchdown over his last three outings.

-- He also has 42 receiving yards on seven catches (14.0 yards per game) . .

 Mattison's Minnesota Teammates